ulassakin/ThermalGuidedYOLO/README.md

 ## Key Idea

-RGB detectors can sometimes produce loose or fragmented detections or miss hot regions entirely.
+RGB-based fire and smoke detectors can sometimes produce loose detections, fragment smoke regions, or miss early fire hotspots.

-Thermal imagery provides strong evidence of high-temperature areas.
+Thermal imagery provides strong evidence of high-temperature regions, which can help localize **active fire areas** and refine the bounding boxes predicted by RGB detectors.

+By combining RGB detection with thermal hotspot information, the system improves **fire localization and detection reliability**.

 This pipeline uses thermal information at **inference time** to refine YOLO detections and improve localization.